Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} D = \frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} + \frac{\partial w}{\partial z} - v\frac{\tan\left(\varphi\right)}{a + z} + \frac{2w}{a + z} \end{align} \]

-note down.
-In the case of eddy-free, non-viscous, incompressible flows, Eq.
-(8.101) for a current function $\chi$ in IS
+In the case of irrotational, non-viscous, incompressible flows, one has with Eq.
+(8.101) for a stream function $\chi$ in the IS

 \[ \begin{align} \nabla\left(\frac{\partial\chi}{\partial t} + k + \phi + \frac{p}{\rho}\right) &= \mathbf{0},\\ \Leftrightarrow \frac{\partial\chi}{\partial t} + \frac{1}{2}\mathbf{v}^2 + gz + \frac{p}{\rho} &= \text{homogen}\tag{15.122}\label{eq:bernoulli_t_dependant}, \end{align} \]

-Analogous to vorticity, horizontal divergence can also be divided into two clear parts.
-The KS from section 15.1.1 is used again.
-This time we derive the first component of the equation.
-(15.27) to $s$ and the second to $n$ from:
+Analogous to vorticity, the horizontal divergence can also be split into two illustrative parts.
+One again uses the coordinate system from Sect.
+15.1.1.
+This time, one differentiates the first component of Eq.
+(15.27) with respect to $s$ and the second with respect to $n$:

 \[ \begin{align} \delta &= \frac{\partial}{\partial s}\left(V\cos\left(\beta\right)\right) + \frac{\partial}{\partial n}\left(V\sin\left(\beta\right)\right)\nonumber\\ &= \cos\left(\beta\right)\frac{\partial V}{\partial s} - V\sin\left(\beta\right)\frac{\partial\beta}{\partial s} + \sin\left(\beta\right)\frac{\partial V}{\partial n} + V\cos\left(\beta\right)\frac{\partial\beta}{\partial n} \end{align} \]

-If you look at the coordinate origin, it follows that $\beta = 0$
+If one considers the coordinate origin, it follows with $\beta = 0$

 \[ \begin{align} \delta = \frac{\partial V}{\partial s} + V\frac{\partial\beta}{\partial n}. \end{align} \]

-The first term describes a divergence due to differences in speed in the direction of flow, this is called speed divergence.
-The second term denotes a directional fanning out perpendicular to the direction of flow, this is directional divergence.
+The first term describes a divergence due to velocity differences in the direction of flow; this is called velocity divergence.
+The second term denotes a directional fanning-out perpendicular to the direction of flow; this is directional divergence.

-There is also a prognostic equation for divergence, called the divergence equation.
-The momentum equation Eq.
-(8.101) is
+There is also a prognostic equation for divergence, the so-called divergence equation.
+The momentum equation, Eq.
+(8.101), reads

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} &= -\frac{1}{\rho}\nabla p + \mathbf{v}\times\mathbf{f} - \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} + \mathbf{g} + \mathbf{f}_R. \end{align} \]

-This leads to another form of the divergence equation:
+This yields another form of the divergence equation:

 \[ \begin{align} \frac{\partial D}{\partial t} &= \frac{1}{\rho^2}\nabla\rho\cdot\nabla p -\frac{1}{\rho}\Delta p + \mathbf{f}\cdot\zetabi - \Delta k + \zetabi^2\nonumber\\ & +\mathbf{v}\cdot\left(\Delta\mathbf{v}\right) - \mathbf{v}\cdot\nabla D + \nabla\cdot\mathbf{f}_R\tag{15.131}\label{eq:divergence_equation_2} \end{align} \]